 If you prefer something quieter but still organized, choose the beaches of Platys Gialos, Elia, Agios Stefanos, Kalo Livadi or Agios Ioannis.

-For those who are looking for virgin beaches and bonding with nature, Mykonos has also some really good suggestions.
+Mykonos also has some excellent suggestions for those looking for virgin beaches and bonding with nature.
 Try the beaches of Houlakia, Agios Sostis, Divounia, Kapari and Ftelia.
-Divounia, Ftelia and Houlakia are partly pebbled so you can see a different landscape from the usually sandy beach.
+Divounia, Ftelia and Houlakia are partly pebbled so that you can see a different landscape from the usually sandy beach.

 Explore the ancient island of Delos

-Delos is a small islet on the south-east of Mykonos which has a glorious past, especially during the ancient times.
-A big part of this part was revealed with the recent excavations and the archaeological site of Delos is one of the most important ones in the Aegean.
+Delos is a small islet on the southeast of Mykonos which has a glorious past, especially during ancient times.
+A big part of this part was revealed with the recent excavations, and the archaeological site of Delos is one of the most important ones in the Aegean.
 Some of the findings are preserved at the Archeological Museum of Delos.

 Discover the 5* restaurants

 Fine dining is a must in Mykonos.
 Here you will find excellent restaurants with famous chefs and a lavish atmosphere.
-Many of the restaurants and chefs have been granted with Michelin stars or other significant awards of fine dining quality.
+Many restaurants and chefs have been granted Michelin stars or other significant awards of fine dining quality.

-The menus cover a big range of traditional local dishes to the most exotic and gourmet ones.
+The menus cover a wide range of traditional local dishes to the most exotic and gourmet ones.
 You can choose between Asian, Mediterranean, American, Italian, Indian or even African cuisines.
-Most gourmet restaurants have great wine and champagne list which includes rare or very expensive labels.
+Most gourmet restaurants have great wine and champagne list, which includes rare or costly labels.

-In order not to get disappointed, you must book well in advance your table at the 5-star restaurants you wish to visit.
+To not get disappointed, you must book well in advance your table at the 5-star restaurants you wish to visit.